tbacy/infosec-blueprints/README.md

-# infosec-blueprints
+# 🧱 infosec-blueprints

-**infosec-blueprints** is an open-source knowledge base for practical, real-world information security.
+**infosec-blueprints** is an open-source knowledge base for real-world information security.
-It offers templates, checklists, policies, and learning paths designed for individuals, small teams, and homelabbers.
+It includes templates, checklists, policies, playbooks, and learning paths — all designed for individuals, small teams, and homelabbers.

-This project exists to support learning — both mine and yours.
+> 🛠️ Built to grow my own skills and give back to the community.
-It’s not a business.
-It’s not a brand.
-Just shared growth in the open.
+> 💸 Not for profit.
+Just knowledge shared openly.

 ---

-## Purpose
+## 🎯 Purpose

-To create clear, reusable security resources that help:
+To provide clear, reusable resources that help:

-- Small IT and security teams
+- 🧑‍💻 Aspiring security professionals
-- Aspiring professionals and students
+- 🏠 Homelab and solo operators
-- Homelab and solo operators
+- 🏢 Small IT and security teams
-- Anyone getting started in infosec
+- 🎓 Students and self-learners

 ---

-## What's Inside
+## 📦 What's Inside

-- `policies/` – Editable templates for acceptable use, passwords, onboarding, etc.
+- `policies/` – Templates for passwords, onboarding, acceptable use, and more
-- `checklists/` – Task lists for projects like MFA rollout, server hardening, and backups
+- `checklists/` – Step-by-step security task lists (e.g., MFA, backups, server hardening)
-- `playbooks/` – Step-by-step guidance for routine security operations and incident response
+- `playbooks/` – Practical how-tos for security ops and incident response
-- `templates/` – Blank docs and examples for risk assessments, audits, and reviews
+- `templates/` – Risk assessments, audit forms, and other security docs
-- `learning-paths/` – Structured self-study tracks for security fundamentals and beyond
+- `learning-paths/` – Structured guides to build foundational and advanced skills
-- `tools/` – Recommendations and scripts for affordable, effective tooling
+- `tools/` – Scripts, links, and low-cost security recommendations

 ---

-## Goals
+## 🧠 Goals

-- Learn by doing and sharing
+- Learn by documenting and sharing
-- Build a helpful resource for others
+- Make infosec more accessible to everyone
-- Promote accessible, no-cost security guidance
+- Promote practical security without gatekeeping
-- Keep things practical — no fluff, no FUD
+- Keep things real — no fluff, no FUD

 ---

-## Contributing
+## 🤝 Contributing

-Suggestions and improvements are always welcome.
+Pull requests, issues, and feedback are welcome!
-If you’ve got a better template, clearer wording, or a useful checklist — submit a PR or open an issue.
+Whether it's a better checklist, updated policy language, or just a typo fix — your help is appreciated.

 ---

-## License
+## 📜 License

 MIT — free to use, modify, and share.

 ---

-## Acknowledgments
+## 🙏 Acknowledgments

-This project stands on the shoulders of the open-source community.
+Thanks to the open-source community and every practitioner who’s shared knowledge before me.
-Thanks to everyone who’s ever shared a repo, policy, diagram, or thread to make infosec more approachable.
+This wouldn’t exist without you.

-> Security is a practice.
-Let's make it better together.
+> 🧩 Security is a puzzle — we learn more by solving it together.